MESC2004/TC2005B_Videogame/README.md

 ### **Controls**

 - All interactions will happen through mouse clicks, except for the login section where keyboard inputs will be accepted for credential registration.

--**DECK INTERACTIONS:**
+- **Menu Interactions:**:
+	- Clicking buttons in the menus will take you to the respective screen.
+E.G. Clicking login will show the login options, clicking credits will take you to the credits screen.
+- **Deck Interactions:**
-	-- Right clicking a card in either the available cards or deck cards will add/remove the card from the deck respectively.
+	- Right clicking a card in either the available cards or deck cards will add/remove the card from the deck respectively.
+	- Left clicking will show a card's information by zooming it into view.
+	- The deck can be saved by clicking a button in the menu.

 ### **Mechanics**